The Carey Federation

 Home learning;

-Home learning for KS1 & Reception children will continue to be set via Class Dojo and is set on a Friday.
-It is often better to do a little but often.
+Home learning for KS1 & Reception children will continue to be set on a Friday.
 Please continue to read with your child 5 times a week as we have seen great improvements when this is done consistently.
 Remember, the reading does not need to be the whole book but a page will still benefit.
 You could also each read a sentence each or read one and repeat it until they feel fluent in their reading.
-Once the children have completed RWI they will be able to access Reading Buddies which is an online reading system.
 Spellings will continue to be set and will be phonics related words or common exception words.
-All Reception and KS1 children will be using MathSeeds for homework.
+All Reception and KS1 children will be using DoodleMaths for homework.
 The children also have access to NumBots and we advise this to be used three times a week for around ten minutes each time.

 The children’s well-being is of paramount important to us and as a school we aim to create a happy, healthy environment for all.
 If you have any worries or questions, please do not hesitate in coming to see me.
 Please email the school office if you have any urgent concerns to ensure we receive it straight away.